ButchBytes-sec/ButchBytes-sec/Computing Basics/OS.md

 ---

-Here are the questions located at the end of the book designed to confirm your understanding of the Basic Concepts of Operating Systems:
+Here are the questions located at the end of the book designed to confirm understanding of the Basic Concepts of Operating Systems:
 1. Explain the main facilities provided by an operating system.
 Give examples.
 2. What type of computing do you normally use with your personal computer: batch or interactive?
 Explain and give examples.
 3. Explain when you would prefer time-sharing processing instead of batch processing.